do-diegoortiz/jasmine-abc/README.md

 Clean up steps for your specs.
 It executes **after** specs are run: afterEach(): Executed after each spec (`it`) afterAll(): Executed once after each suite (`describe`) or after all the specs in which it is called.

+###xit
+To explicitly say the the spec is disabled, **temporarily disabled** or a pending spec.
+The spec won't be executed